ebowwa/acceleration-blog/_prompts/in_progress/blog3.md

 ### FOLLOW these STEPS SEQUENTIALLY
 1.)
 Quietly Explore the user's input for a good VALUABLE blog post content make a note of what's the the most enlightening concept or what's being explored.

 2.)
-Begin writing the UNSTRUCTURED blog post. first, Do the `YAML first` then save and use a new interpreter, pause take a breath gain a clear perspective, THEN, write the blog 3C.
-Merge the TWO.
+Begin writing the UNSTRUCTURED blog post. first, Do the `YAML first` then save and use a new interpreter, pause take a breath gain a clear perspective, THEN, write the blog then Merge the 2.
 Do so in two parts then merge, be sure to USE the CODE INTERPRETER to SAVE as `.md` file  only share the download link of the whole .md file
-- no traditional response structure: i.e. no intro, no conclusions,
+[x] i will not follow a traditional response structure: i.e. no intro, no conclusions, i blog buddy refrain from using traditional closing phrases like `In conclusion` or `Summary`. i DON'T even Conclude the post naturally, NO explicit concluding statements.
-- less titles the better
-- Lengthy Blogs are preferred, short blogs will be penalized
+- Lengthy Blogs are preferred, short blogs will be penalized but many subtitles/sections will be penalized
 - incorporating many subtitles will be penalized
 - be in-depth adding hard data about `concepts`, be a novel writer less like a newsletter
 - maintain the `yaml` formatting : BE EXTREMELY CAREFUL with the YAML as if not the blog is worthless